kyavuzkurt/eye_on_you/README.md

 **Note**: The simulation currently uses the `joint_state_publisher` GUI for control.
 The bottom joint functions correctly, but the arm joint needs improvement.
 Contributions to enhance the URDF file are welcome and appreciated.

-## Project Roadmap

-- Enhance simulation accuracy
-- Implement support for various servo drivers
-- Optimize face tracking algorithms for improved performance
-- Add multi-face tracking capability
-- Develop a user-friendly GUI for easier interaction and control

-## Contributing

-We welcome contributions to the Eye on You project!
-If you have ideas for improvements or new features, please feel free to:

-1. Fork the repository
-2. Create a new branch for your feature
-3. Commit your changes
-4. Push to your branch
-5. Create a new Pull Request

 ## License